LARP: Learner-Agnostic Robust Data Prefiltering: Framework

-Despite the loss in utility, LARP can still be beneficial as it is intuitively ``cheaper'' to prefilter a dataset once, than for each learner individually.
-Therefore, in \cref{sec:price} we measure the price of learner-agnostic prefiltering on real data and study incentives for performing LARP over learner-specific prefiltering.
+Despite the loss in utility, LARP can still be beneficial for two reasons.
+Firstly, LARP provides guarantees for a wide range of learners, rather than just one, which might be desirable from the perspective of the data provider.
+Secondly, it is intuitively ``cheaper'' to prefilter a dataset once, than for each learner individually.
+Therefore, in \cref{sec:price} we measure the price of learner-agnostic prefiltering in realistic setups and study incentives for performing LARP over learner-specific prefiltering, from the perspective of saving on total data curation costs.